BlackDeath12/Cse15l-Lab-Reports/index.md

 Enter your password when prompted.

-(Your username and password can be found in this [link](https://sdacs.ucsd.edu/~icc/index.php)) You should see a message like this when connection is stablished:
+(Your username and password can be found in this [link](https://sdacs.ucsd.edu/~icc/index.php)) You should see a message like this when the connection is established:

 ![Image](ssh-terminal.png)